-- A. Inspection Report: The inspector shall obtain the following information to populate the inspection report.
-OIS generates this report as "Insp.
-Long Report 1234567.pdf" - 1.
+- A. Inspection Report: The inspector shall obtain the following information to populate the inspection report that is generated in OIS and saved in Appendix B of the case file. - 1.
 RID, CSHO ID, Supervisor ID, Inspection Number - 2.
 Establishment Name, Primary NAICS, Site Address, Mailing Address, Site Activity, NAICS Inspected, Days on Site, Temporary or Fixed Site. - 3.
 Date/Time for: Entry, Opening and Closing Conferences, Walkaround, Exit - 4.
 Inspection: Type, Category, Scope, Sampling, SVEP, Emphasis - 5.
 Employment: numbers, participation, union status, notice, follow-up - 6.
 Employer Representative Information - 7.
 Employee Information - 8.
 Other applicable information as necessary - B. Inspection Narrative Report: The inspection Narrative Report shall contain the following at minimum: - 1.
 Employer name and establishment name - 2.
 Inspection number - 3.
 Inspector name - 4.
 Inspection date(s) - 5.
 Type of inspection: PPI, complaint, referral, FAT/CAT

 - 6. Scope: comprehensive, partial, records only - 7.
 Description of special or unusual circumstances (if any) - 8.
 Description of complaint, referral, FAT/CAT (if applicable) - 9.
 Opening conference information - 10.
 Description of site and work activities of employer/establishment - 11.
 Records and documents reviewed/requested - 12.
 Description of walkaround inspection - 13.
 Description of any sampling or monitoring - 14.
-List of employees interviewed - 15.
+Reference Appendix D for employee interviews (do not put names of employees that were confidentially interviewed in the narrative) - 15.
 Closing conference information

 NOTE: Any violations and/or hazard alert letters on the violation worksheet should be directly referenced in the narrative.
-This should be done by stating that a citation will be recommended and listing the applicable standard.
+This should be done by stating "citation recommended" and listing the applicable standard.
 If the violation can be captured by a photo, the photo file name/number will be referenced.
-If a violative condition is corrected during inspection the inspect shall note it and also note if a citation is or is not recommended.
+Violations corrected during inspection (abated within 24 hours of on-site inspection) shall be noted.